-Trialnet is a network of researchers who are dedicated to learning how type 1 diabetes can be prevented in relatives of people with type 1 diabetes.
+TrialNet is a network of researchers who are dedicated to learning how type 1 diabetes (T1D) can be prevented in relatives of people with the disease.
 Relatives have a higher chance of developing the disease when compared to the general population.
-TrialNet is currently offering 3 prevention studies to those who are at risk of developing the disease.

-TrialNet is working to find ways to delay or prevent type 1 diabetes in people at risk.
+TrialNet is working to identify type 1 diabetes at its earliest stages and find ways to delay or prevent the condition in individuals at risk.

 You can find out if you and your family are at risk for type 1 diabetes.

 Screening is the first step on the pathway to prevention.
 You can be screened by TrialNet if you are: